Pasta from Lombardy

 Lombardy (Lombardia) is a land-locked region in northern Italy.
 Milan is the capital of the region and it is

-optimal conditions for growing fruits and vegetables.
-The fertile soil, sunny days, and cool nights combine to facilitate
+long and not optimal conditions for growing fruits and vegetables.
+The fertile soil, sunny days, and cool nights

 Buckwheat’s hearty nuttiness is especially satisfying in winter.